ratacibernetica/reaction-docs/developer/tutorial/creating-a-plugin.md

 Now let's look at the data we moved over.
 There are four files there `Shops.json`, `Products.json`, `Shipping.json` and `Tags.json`.
 Primarily we are going to be concerned with Shops and Products but these are not the only types of data you can import.
 If you want to import other data types please consult the main documentation under "Import".

 Let's look at the Shops file.
 There is a lot of stuff there and a lot of it you won't want to change (unless you have revolutionary opinions about how many provinces Canada has, etc.).
 But there are some critical pieces to change.

+Note that in this file we tell RC which `workflow` will be available to the Shop, so we don't get an 'Oops! not found page'.

 The first thing we are going to do is remove the `<blank store>` record.
 This second entry is to highlight how you can have multiple stores within Reaction Commerce.
 However for the purposes of this tutorial we are just creating the one store so the second one just adds confusion so let's remove the whole record.
 (Shops is an array of Shop records, so you can just delete the second entry in the array).